ghi-electronics/micropython-vsc-extension/README.md

 # MicroPython Debugger

-**Real source-level debugging for MicroPython, on real hardware, over USB CDC or UART.**
+**Real source-level debugging for MicroPython, on real hardware, over USB or UART.**

 Set a breakpoint in the gutter.
 Press F5.
 Your code deploys, the board restarts, and execution stops on that line — with the call stack, your variables, and a working